What does Brexit mean for the biopharma industry?

 While it seems unlikely that anyone will emerge from the UK’s historic exit from the single market unscathed, the biopharma industry both locally and globally could be in for an especially trying time.

-The UK’s unprecedented Brexit decision has many far-reaching consequences that have been analysed at length in the past few years as the deadline to leave the single market draws ever closer.
+The UK’s unprecedented Brexit decision has many far-reaching consequences that have been analysed at length in the past few years, while the deadline to leave the single market draws ever closer.

 It’s a decision that will send seismic waves of change through almost all global industries, but it arguably will have one of the most intense impacts of the biopharma industry.